ArtifactForms/MeshLibCore/README.md

 ## Mesh3D
 The following example shows how to work with the base mesh class.
 For this purpose we want to create a simple quad.
 The quad has four vertices, one for each corner.
-To make things a bit more explanatory we compose the quad out of two triangular faces.
+To make things a bit more explanatory we compose the quad out of two triangular faces. **Important:** This is just an example to illustrate the base concepts.
+The library already provides a convenient way to construct primitives and more complex shapes.
+But we dive into this at a later point.
+For now let's keep things simple.
+But also keep in mind that it might be useful to construct shapes by yourself in some cases.

 ```
 (-1, 0, -1)     (1, 0, -1)